ericvera/scdate/README.md

 - Time zone required for operations only when relevant
 - Serializable to simple ISO formatted strings

+## Dependencies

+This package has the following dependencies:

+- `date-fns-tz`: used for time zone calculations
+- `date-fns`: it is a peer dependency of `date-fns-tz`
+- `@date-fns/utc`: used for its `UTCDateMini` implementation that simplifies some of the time calculations

 ## Design Decisions

 ### ISO formatted values

 A subset of [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) is used as the valid format for SDate, STime, and STimestamp.
-This was done to make the values human readable.
+This was done because:

+- the format is human readable
+- the values are easily sortable as strings
+- the values are easily comparable as strings

 ### No seconds in time components